-Role of the Company Secretary:
+Role of Company Secretary

-The corporate Governance Guidelines issued by the BSEC also require a listed company to appoint a Company Secretary, as distinct from other senior officials of the company.
-In pursuance of the same, the Board of Directors appointed a Company Secretary and defined his roles & responsibilities.
-In Deshbandhu Polymer Limited, among other functions, the key roles & responsibilities of the Company Secretary are:
+The Corporate Governance Guidelines issued by the BSEC also require a listed company to appoint a company secretary, as district from other senior officials of the company.
+In pursuance of the same, the Board of Directors appointed a company Secretary and defined his roles & responsibilities.
+In Deshbandhu Polymer Limited, among other functions, the key roles & responsibilities of the company secretary are:

-- Advice and assists the members of the Board with respect to their accountabilities and responsibilities as Directors and compliance with their obligations under the Companies Act, Stock Exchange requirements and different rules, ordinance, directives/order and circulars of BSEC,DSE and CSE. - Ensures proper compliance with all relevant statutory and regulatory requirements. - Communicates with the regulatory bodies/stakeholders of the company.
+- Advice and assists the members of the Board with respect to their accountabilities and responsibilities as Directors and compliance with their obligations under the companies Act, stock exchange requirements and issue on BSEC's corporate Governance companies Act, BSEC's ordinance, Rules, Directives/orders/Circulars etc. - Ensures proper compliance with all relevant statutory and regulatory requirements. - Communicates with the regulatory bodies/stakeholders of the company.